Jackie Chiles is a well dressed, fast-talking lawyer who describes things with a series of adjectives, “It’s lewd, lascivious, salacious, outrageous!”

 Jackie: Damn fools!
 Look at that!
 We got nothin’ now, nothin’!
 I’ve been practicing law for 25 years, you’re listenin’ to a caddy!
 This is a public humiliation!
 You can’t let the defendant have control of the key piece of evidence.
-Plus, she’s trying it on over a leotard, of course a bra’s not gonna fit on over a leotard.
-A bra gotta fit right up a person’s skin, like a glove!
+Plus, she’s trying it on over a leotard, of course, a bra’s not gonna fit on over a leotard.
+A bra gotta fit right up against a person’s skin, like a glove!

 Jackie: Attempted murder?
 Of whom?

 Connie: This guy, Kramer.